siderolabs/rfcs/002-key-management.md

 requirements while being maximally low friction.

-There are a number of alternative paths to hit the above MUST and SHOULD requirements an advanced raeder may consider, but they are out of scope for this document.
-See the references section if you wish to pursue a highly flexible setup that requires more up front hardware and work.
+There are a number of alternative paths to hit the above MUST and SHOULD requirements an advanced reader may consider, but they are out of scope for this document.
+See the references section if you wish to pursue a highly flexible setup that requires more upfront hardware and work.

 ### Requirements
   * 1+ Yubikey 5 series